A Critical Look At Tokenwise Reward-Guided Text Generation: Introduction

-In summary, our contributions are: \begin{enumerate}[(i)] \itemsep{0em} \item We analyze the recent practice of using full-sequence reward models for guiding the LLM decoding process.
-In particular, we show a deficiency in this approach. \item We propose to explicitly train a Bradley-Terry reward model on partial sequences and sample from the induced per-token policy induced by it during the decoding time. \item We show that this reward model is a ratio of two distinct RLHF policies over sequences with different lengths.
-This is a tradeoff that one must make to make tokenwise RGTG free of the pathology and yet still tractable. \item Experiments with recent LLMs such as Llama-2-7b \citep{touvron2023llama2} validate our theoretical insights. \end{enumerate}
+We empirically validate our analysis on three different text generation datasets on two recent LLMs.
+Evidence shows that our RGTG approach achieves better performance compared to ARGS and CD, matching the performance of the more expensive, offline PPO and DPO baselines.
+In summary: \begin{enumerate}[(i)] \itemsep{0em} \item We analyze the recent practice of using full-sequence reward models for guiding the LLM decoding process.
+In particular, we show a deficiency in this approach. \item We thus propose to explicitly train a BT reward model on partial sequences and sample from the induced per-token policy induced by it during the decoding time. \item We show that this reward model induces a ratio of two distinct RLHF policies over sequences with different lengths.
+This is a trade-off that one must make to make tokenwise RGTG free of the aforementioned deficiency and yet still tractable. \item Extensive experiments with multiple LLMs on text generation validate our insights. \end{enumerate}